dratini0/badge-website/docs/TiLDA_MK3/API/ugfx.md

 To avoid tearing the 'read line-pointer' should not cross the region the microcontroller is updating.
-Since the microcontroller writes to the screen slightly slower than the LCD reads it, providing the microntroller starts writes to the top of the memory just after the LCD starts reading from the top, the read and write pointers will not overlap, and tearing will not occur.
+Since the microcontroller writes to the screen slightly slower than the LCD reads it, providing the microcontroller starts writes to the top of the memory just after the LCD starts reading from the top, the read and write pointers will not overlap, and tearing will not occur.
 To sync the microcontroller with the LCD 'read line-pointer,' there is a vsync/tear output (connected to